- Having to choose between Opera and Opera Mini can be difficult due to many aspects to compare and consider.

 On the appearance front, some customization is possible.
 Both the browsers allow you to apply pre-installed themes, change app layout, customize the toolbars, and more.

 It is common to have multiple tabs open when browsing the tab.
-At times, you may even keep the tabs open even when not using it.
+At times, you may even keep the tabs open even when not using them.
 This is where the tab switcher becomes important.

 Tab management on both Opera Mobile and Mini is identical.
 Tap on the tab icon, and you can see a big stack of cards with an option to add a new tab.